|Available since LÖVE 0.7.0|

 Threads are separate Lua environments, running in parallel to the main code.
 As their code runs separately, they can be used to compute complex operations without adversely affecting the frame rate of the main thread.
 However, as they are separate environments, they cannot access the variables and functions of the main thread, and communication between threads is limited.

 All LÖVE objects (userdata) are shared among threads so you'll only have to send their references across threads.
-You may run into concurrency issues if you manipulate an object on multiple threads at the same time.
+You may run into concurrency issues if you manipulate an object or global love state on multiple threads at the same time.

 |The love.graphics, love.window, love.joystick, love.keyboard, love.mouse, and love.touch modules have several restrictions and therefore can only be used in the main thread.|